tem373/Voting-and-Error-Correction/README.md

 # Cryptothelema
-Blockchain based democratic voting infrastructure incorporating error-detecting mechanisms.
-All programs written in the Go language.
+Exploration of distributed system paradigms for use in democratic voting infrastructure incorporating error-detecting mechanisms.

 Collaborative Project by Inavamsi B. Enaghanti and Thomas E. Mason under supervision of Bhubaneswar Mishra